 Jay-Z made quite a stir with his latest album 4:44, that dropped on June 30.
 It took me a few weeks to process the subtle and not so subtle lyrical jewels, but once processed a flood of reactions came over me.
 The omissions of cheating were no surprise, besides “Lemonade” I’m wondering if anyone ever listened to Beyoncé at all.

-But the one line in the album that has the Jewish world mulling over the much talked about song “Story of O.J.”
+But the one line in the album that has the Jewish world mulling over the much talked about song “Story of O.J.” is what has people talking.

 “You wanna know what’s more important than throwin’ away money at a strip club?
 Credit.
 You ever wonder why Jewish people own all the property in America?
 This how they did it,” which we all know “Jewish people own all the property in America” is not a true statement, but I believe his intentions are in the right place.